calebmadrigal/code-art-class/lessons/lesson_02/README.md

 ## Challenges

-For the following challenges, modify the `line.py` file...
+For the following challenges, copy the `line.py` file to be `line1.py` for Challenge 1, `line2.py` for Challenge 2, etc.

 ### Challenge 1